yanns/yanns/README.md

 ## Hi there 👋

 I'm a Scala developer since a very long time.
-And since 2018, I'm very interesting in Rust, promoted it in my organization.
+And since 2018, I'm very interesting in Rust 🦀, promoted it in my organization.
 I'm using it in production since 2023.

+I have a [blog](https://yanns.github.io/) that I update very infrequently 😓

 Since 2020, I maintain [Sangria](https://github.com/sangria-graphql/sangria), a Scala implementation of GraphQL.